 The concept ‘Lexus Electrified Sport’ presented on 14 December 2021, will evolve into the Lexus LFA successor.
 It looks close to production, and unlike the sharp-edged LFA, it’s lavished with curves and swoopy surfaces.
 While the front-engined LFA resembled a mid-engined supercar, its successor has the swanky design cues of a posh GT.

-The Lexus Electrified Sport has a noticeably long hood though it doesn’t need to accommodate a V12 engine like Aston Martin’s Vulcan and a short tail section.
+The precursor to the Lexus electric supercar has a noticeably long hood though it doesn’t need to accommodate a V12 engine like Aston Martin’s Vulcan and a short tail section.
 It looks hunkered down, and the low-nose, cab-rearward layout, and athletic bodywork make it all very dramatic.
 The design is typically Japanese, understated yet powerful, and unmistakable.

 The concept features technical-looking headlights consisting of bow-shaped DRL and small horizontal main lights above and below.
 The headlights don’t occupy much space, and huge openings on the sides of the front-end probably serve as functional air intakes for aerodynamics and cooling.
 The LFA came before Lexus started using the spindle grille.
 Its successor will likely arrive after it grows beyond the signature design feature, as the concept is devoid of that feature.
 A splitter generates downforce and keeps the concept car pressed on the ground.